vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/sample-dapps/authentication/browser-dapps-runbook/README.md

 # Overview

 HTTP-based mTLS is a secure protocol that combines HTTPS with mutual authentication of both client and server.
 This provides an extra layer of security to protect against eavesdropping and tampering of data in transit.
-Firefox supports HTTP-based mTLS and following is a detailed procedure.
+Both Chrome and Firefox support HTTP-based mTLS, but the steps to set it up and use it may differ.

 ## Pre-Requisite